 George: I know I'm not funny.
 That's why nobody laughs at my jokes.

-George Character Comedy Cringe/Discomfort ★ Rewatch Callback Mr. Steinbrenner: You called me a 'short, stocky, slow-witted bald man.'
+George Character Comedy Irony/Sarcasm ★ Rewatch Callback Mr. Steinbrenner: You called me a 'short, stocky, slow-witted bald man.'
 You said my brain was 'the size of a peanut.'
 You said I had 'the artistic sense of a chimpanzee.'

 George: That's just teasing.
 That's what we do.
 We tease each other.

-Dan Deadpan/Understatement Reaction Beat ★ Rewatch Rick: You're a winner!
+Rick: You're a winner!
 You're a winner!
 You're a winner!
 You know what you are?
 You're a winner!

 Rick: And you know what he is?
 He's a loser!
 He's a loser!
 He's a loser!
 That's what he is, a big loser!